dhabyx/plasma-simpleMonitor/README.md

 Simple Monitor for Plasma
 =========================

 A simple monitor for plasma, completely written in QML and Javascript.

+This branch is only for KDE4 versión, if you want the port for KDE5 you can use master branch or other specific branch.

 Packaging
 =========